CABLE-LSM/benchcab/docs/user_guide/config_options.md

 ### [meorg_output_name](#meorg_output_name)

-: **Default:** unset, _optional key_. :octicons-dash-24: Chosen as the model name for one of the realisations.
-This would be the Model Output to which output files will be automatically uploaded for analysis.
-The user must set only one of the realisations keys as `true` for the name to be chosen.
+: **Default:** unset, _optional key_. :octicons-dash-24: Chosen as the model name for one of the realisations, if the user wants to upload the Model Output to me.org for further analysis.
+A `base32` format hash derived from `model_profile_id` and `$USER` is appended to the model name.

 Note: It is the user's responsbility to ensure the model output name does not clash with existing names belonging to other users on modelevaluation.org.
+The realisation name is set via `name` if provided, otherwise the default realisation name of the `Repo`.

 The model output name should also follow the Github issue branch format (i.e. it should start with a digit, with words separated by dashes).
 Finally, the maximum number of characters allowed for `meorg_output_name` is 50.